j4ceee/LGBTQIA-and-friends-Website/README.Docker.md

+### Docker Setup ###

+Create a `password.txt` file inside the `db` directory with the password for the database.
+It should only be one line with no spaces or newlines.

 ### Building and running your application

 When you're ready, start your application by running:
 `docker compose up --build`.

+Or, if changes of the code should be reflected in the running container:
+`docker compose watch`.

 Your application will be available at http://localhost:9000.

+### Stopping your application ###

+To stop your application, run:
+`docker compose down`.

+Or, if you want to stop and remove all volumes, run:
+`docker compose down -v`.

 ### Deploying your application to the cloud